Announcing the 2018–19 Innovation Challenge

 Dear Students, Staff and Faculty:

-As mentioned in my September 6 campus letter, I am pleased to announce that, for the second year, I will be offering the Innovation Challenge Program on “Advancing Inclusion, Diversity and Equity.”
+As mentioned in my September 4 campus letter, I am pleased to announce that, for the third year, I will be offering Innovation Challenge Grants for advancing inclusion, diversity, and equity.
 This competitive funding opportunity will support innovative projects that strengthen our community.

-Proposals will be due October 13.
-Proposal guidelines and a submission form can be found at www.smith.edu/innovation-chall
+Proposals will be due October 12.
+Proposal guidelines and a submission form can be found at www.smith.edu/innovation-challenge.
+In addition, an optional information session will be held on Tuesday, September 18, from 4 to 5 p.m. in Campus Center 204.

 As you develop your proposals, please consider the following: